FCBGP/fcbgp-protocol/draft-sidrops-wang-fcbgp-protocol.md

 --- abstract

-This document defines a standard profile for the framework of Forwarding Commitment BGP (FC-BGP).
+This document describes Forwarding Commitment BGP (FC-BGP), an extension to the Border Gateway Protocol (BGP) that provides security for the path of Autonomous Systems (ASes) through which a BGP UPDATE message passes.
 Forwarding Commitment（FC）is a cryptographically signed code to certify an AS's routing intent on its directly connected hops.
-Based on FC, the goal of FC-BGP is to build a secure inter-domain system that can simultaneously authenticate AS_PATH attribute in BGP-UPDATE and validate network forwarding on the dataplane.
+Based on FC, the goal of FC-BGP is to build a secure inter-domain system that can simultaneously authenticate the AS_PATH attribute in BGP-UPDATE and validate network forwarding on the data plane.

 --- middle

 # Introduction

-## Conventions and Definitions
+TODO

+## Requirements Language

 {::boilerplate bcp14-tagged}